Photo by Alexis Marshall / Assistant News Editor

 Although cities across the country have independently increased their minimum wages, Nashville is not likely to do so.
 Mayor Megan Barry has said she supports an increase in the minimum wage for Nashville.
 However, she said that in order for that to happen, the state legislature would have to change its policies, which currently restrict municipalities from raising the minimum within their jurisdictions.

 With significant pay increases unlikely, Nashville’s Metropolitan Development and Housing Agency has made efforts to better serve the growing low-to-moderate income population.
+Resources on property management on issues such as cash on cash return has also helped the local populace understand the assets that some still own without renting, whilst giving others perspective on the rental situation and the means to take some level of control over it.
 Perrey cited some projects that are making progress.

 “Nashville’s whole Envision Cayce Project… that’s going to increase the number of units, really redevelop that whole area and increase the supply of affordable housing,” Perry said.